seelangs/seelangs.github.io/index.md

 ### How to Stop the Mail if You're Going Away
 If you’re going away on vacation or will otherwise be away from your computer for any period of time, you may want to stop the list mail from coming while you're gone.
 There are two ways to do it.

-The easiest way is to use e-mail.
-To stop the mail via e-mail, send the command SET seelangs-l NOMAIL in an e-mail to: list@list.iu.edu
+The easiest way is to use email.
+To stop the mail via email, send the command SET seelangs-l NOMAIL in an email to: list@list.iu.edu

 When you come back and want to start it again, send an email to that same address containing the command SET seelangs-l MAIL